rhycrea/XSS-Worm/README.md

 ## Stealing
 The worm will send cookies and some other information (like browser and os) to the attacker (attacker presented as localhost in the script).
 1. The script inside **javascript/worm.js** need to be embedded into attackers webpage somehow.
 2. Attacker will listen a port (8089 in this case) to receive stealed data sent from worm.
 And incoming data will be printed to a text file (named "cookies.txt").
-Here the file **tcp/Main.java will** do the trick.
+Here the **tcp/Main.java** program will do the trick.
 3. Finally, attacker can display stealed information with **web/innocentwebapp.php** file which parses "cookies.txt" file.

 ## Spreading